ucdavis-bioinformatics-training/2018-June-RNA-Seq-Workshop/wednesday/alignment.md

     --outSAMtype BAM Unsorted SortedByCoordinate \
     --outReadsUnmapped Fastx \
     --quantMode GeneCounts \
-    --outFileNamePrefix I864_S78_star_alignment/I864_S78_ \
+    --outFileNamePrefix C61.subset. \
+    --readFilesCommand zcat \
-    --readFilesIn I864_S78.sickle.R1.fastq I864_S78.sickle.R2.fastq
+    --readFilesIn ../01-HTS_Preproc/C61.final_R1.fastq.gz ../01-HTS_Preproc/C61.final_R2.fastq.gz

-For this command, we are giving it the overhang like from the previous step, the genome index directory we created in the last step, an identifier name from the GTF file that identifies genes, the annotation file, the output file type, outputting unmapped reads, telling it to count reads on a gene level, the prefix for all the output files, and finally, the input files.
+For this command, we are giving it the overhang like from the previous step, the genome index directory we created in the last step, an identifier name from the GTF file that identifies genes, the annotation file, the output file type, outputting unmapped reads, telling it to count reads on a gene level, the prefix for all the output files, the command to unzip the files, and finally, the input files.

 ---

-**4\.** While that is running, let's take a look at an alignment in IGV.
-We are going to take an already done alignment and cut it down so that it is small enough to download easily.
-First, let's take just the chromosome 5 portion of the alignment for the I864_S78 sample.
+**4\.** Now let's take a look at an alignment in IGV.
+We are going to take an alignment that was run using full read set, but cut it down so that it is small enough to download easily.
+First, let's take just the chromosome 5 portion of the alignment for the I864 sample.
 We will use 'samtools' for this step, which is a program to manipulate SAM/BAM files.
 Take a look at the options for samtools and 'samtools view':

     module load samtools
     samtools